 The Shelburne Falls, Mass., native was also one of only 19 sculptors nationwide (and the youngest and least experienced by far) to have been included in the 2012 Biennial Sculpture Invitational at the Krasl Arts Center in St. Joseph, Michigan.
 For his work "On Upward Wing," he found the materials in a scrap yard near Geneva.
 That sculpture is now part of the permanent collection at Lake Michigan College.

 "Being accepted to that invitational was humbling," says Hellmund.
 "It was thrilling, and the thrill has continued on."

 Sculpting has been an interest of Hellmund's since he was seven years old - when he started carrying around pliers and a spool of wire, making figures inspired by artist Alexander Calder.
-He's traded in the pliers and wire for welding rod and recycled metal, creating large sculptures.
-He decided on HWS rather than an art school because he knew he wanted a broad education.
+As he got older, he traded in the pliers and wire for welding rod and recycled metal, creating large sculptures.
+He decided to attend HWS rather than an art school because he knew he wanted a broad education.

-"Attending lectures and being able to talk with other professors outside my fields has been an amazing opportunity to enlarge my perspective," he says.
+"Attending lectures and being able to talk with other professors outside my fields was an amazing opportunity to enlarge my perspective," he says.

 From exploring 1,000-year-old palaces in Japan to bonding with sculptors in England to scouring scrap yards, Hellmund draws on wide-ranging sources to inspire his work in architecture, sculpture and photography.

-On campus, Hellmund is involved in the Community Chorus, Campus Peer Ministry, HWS Genocide and Human Rights Symposium, Architecture Society, Hobart rowing team, Leadership Training and is Art and Architecture House manager.
-After college, he plans to continue creating sculpture through his own Hellmund Studio.
+On campus, Hellmund was involved in the Community Chorus, Campus Peer Ministry, HWS Genocide and Human Rights Symposium, Architecture Society, Hobart rowing team, Leadership Training and is Art and Architecture House manager.
+While at graduate school, he also plans to continue creating sculpture through his own Hellmund Studio.
 One day he hopes to teach sculpture at the college level.